nolaProgramierer/django-react-hybrid/README.md

 Running
 `run npm dev` should execute the webpack script and , if no errors, place the bundled file in the *static/piano_inventory* folder.
 Note that this is the same folder we've used throughout the semester for our static files.

+The React pipeline in Django is the follwoing:
+1) *front_end/piano_inventory/index.js* contains the root of the React app.
+You'll notice that the root is being assigned to a div, *js-framework-home*
+2) The bundler outputs the minified React file(s) in the *static/piano_inventory/indexBundle.js* file.
+3) In the *templates/piano_inventory/index_inventory.html* file the bundled JS file in step 2 is called as a script on line 17.
+Remember, that React is being served as a static asset.  this is really no different than calling any JS script you written in an external JS file.
+The only difference being, its React JS.
+4) Notice the empty div in the template, mentioned in step 3, with the id *js-frameowkr-home*  That is where the bundled JS file is being inserted.
+5) When you go to that url, React will be running in that div

 That's pretty much it as far as getting React/JS to render in a Django template.
 What we have to do is now hook up our Django backend to the React front-end.

 Now, we need to install the Django Rest Framework